• Skip to primary navigation

 • Creamy Citrus Salad Dressing

-Whenever I shift in the opposite direction of my health and wellness goals, coming up with a fresh and flavorful salad dressing is one of my tricks to get back on track.
 Now that we're past the holidays, I'm in salad dressing recipe mode, and this creamy citrus dressing is the BEST.

-citrus dressing in a jar.
+Dressing in a glass jar.

 Why You'll Love This Recipe